fulcrumresearch/quibbler/README.md

 # Quibbler

 Quibbler is a code review agent that integrates with AI coding assistants.
 It reviews completed code changes after they're implemented, catching quality issues, hallucinations, and pattern violations.
+It compares the agent's actual changes to your instructions to find discrepancies.

 Unlike simple linters or static analysis tools, Quibbler is an agent: it can read and understand your codebase context to provide intelligent, context-aware feedback.